stain/incubator-taverna-site/src/site/markdown/introduction/taverna-in-use/astronomy.md

 <a name="astrogrid"></a>
 ##AstroGrid##
-The UK’s [AstroGrid][5] is a ~£14M (over the period 2001-2009) project aimed at building a data-grid for UK astronomy, which will form the UK contribution to a global VirtualObservatory.</p>
+The UK’s [AstroGrid][5] is a ~£14M (over the period 2001-2009) project aimed at building a data-grid for UK astronomy, which will form the UK contribution to a global VirtualObservatory.

 A [Taverna 1.x processor][6] has been written to enable client-site AstroGrid utilities to be included within Taverna workflows.

 ###Publications###
 A book chapter "AstroGrid and the Virtual Observatory", Walton, N. A., Gonzalez-Solareson, E., Springer, Lecture Notes in Physic, vol. 791, pp. 81-113, 2009.
 [http://www.springerlink.com/content/yk36404544k778g8][7]

-AstroGrid: Taverna in the Virtual Observatory, Benson, K. M., Walton, N. A., Memorie della Società Astronomica Italiana, vol. 80, p.574, 2009
+AstroGrid: Taverna in the Virtual Observatory, Benson, K. M., Walton, N. A., Memorie della Società Astronomica Italiana, vol. 80, p.574, 2009 [http://adsabs.harvard.edu/abs/2009MmSAI..80..574B][8]
-[http://adsabs.harvard.edu/abs/2009MmSAI..80..574B][8]

 Taverna and Workflows in the Virtual Observatory, Walton, N. A.; Witherwick, D. K.; Oinn, T.; Benson, K. M., Proceedings of the Astronomical Data Analysis Software and Systems ASP Conference Series, London, UK.
 Edited by Robert W. Argyle, Peter S. Bunclark, and James R. Lewis., p.309, 2008.
 [http://adsabs.harvard.edu/abs/2008ASPC..394..309W][9]

 <a name="sampo"></a>
 ##SAMPO##
 The SAMPO [project][10] was part of the ongoing Finnish contribution to the [European Southern Observatory][11].

 Based upon Taverna, the SAMPO project developed the Recipe Flexible Execution workflow system [ESO Reflex][12].
 ESO Refex allows users to connect together C programs that reduce the raw data produced by ESO instruments.

 ###Publications###
 The [paper][13] *ESO Reflex: A Graphical Workflow Engine for Running Recipes* by Hook et al, describes the ESO Reflex workbench.

   [1]: http://www.myexperiment.org